-There are two main highlights in this section of our road trip: Heceta Head lighthouse and the Sea Lion Cave.
-It is the largest sea cave in the USA, currently inhabited by wild sea lions.
-We recommend reading the reviews and choosing your time carefully if you want to visit the sea lion cave.
+There are two main highlights in this section of our road trip: Heceta Head Lighthouse and the Sea Lion Cave, the largest sea cave in the USA.
+It is currently inhabited by wild sea lions.
+We recommend reading the reviews and choosing your visiting time carefully if you want to visit the sea lion cave.

 Heceta Head Lighthouse

 Heceta Head lighthouse was built in 1894 and is still active.
-In fact, the Heceta Head Lighthouse’s beam can be seen for 21 nautical miles, making it the strongest light on the Oregon coast.
+Importantly, Heceta Head lighthouse’s beam can be seen for 21 nautical miles, making it the strongest light on the Oregon coast.
 Open daily, it is now also a Bed and Breakfast.
-It is less than a kilometre walk from the car park to the lighthouse.
+It is less than a kilometer walk from the car park to the lighthouse.